33 Weeks Pregnant: Symptoms, Ultrasound & Belly Size

 Belly at 33 Weeks of Pregnancy

-This week you will likely be 10-15 kg heavier than normal, more if you’re carrying twins.
-Your belly is touching 35-38 cm at this point, so keep the salves handy for any cracked or dry skin.
-Polyhydramnios, a condition resulting from the increase in amniotic fluid volume, usually shows up around this time.
+This week, you will likely be 10-15 kg heavier than normal, more if you’re carrying twins.
+Your 33-week pregnant belly size is touching 35-38 cm at this point, so keep the salves handy for any cracked or dry skin.
+Polyhydramnios, a condition resulting from the increase in amniotic fluid volume around the fetus, usually shows up around this time (7).
 So if your weight has increased more than usual, ask your doctor for advice.

 Ultrasound Scan at 33 Weeks

-• The volume of amniotic fluid, as higher or lower amounts can create a problematic pregnancy that could result in premature birth or stillbirth.
+- The volume of amniotic fluid, in higher or lower amounts, can create a problematic pregnancy that could result in premature birth or stillbirth.

 What to Eat

-Your 33rd week pregnancy food has to include a balanced diet of fresh fruit, vegetables, lean white meats, eggs, dairy, and whole grains.
+Your 33rd-week pregnancy food has to include a balanced diet of fresh fruit, vegetables, lean white meats, eggs, dairy, and whole grains.
+Here are some suggestions for 33 weeks pregnant food to eat:

-• Research has shown that mothers who consumed fish and flaxseed oils have children who score higher than average on standardised tests.
-However, avoid fish tainted by mercury such as shark, swordfish, tuna, and mackerel.
+- Research has shown that mothers who consume fish and flaxseed oils have children who score higher than average on standardised tests.
+However, fish tainted by mercury, such as sharks, swordfish, tuna, and mackerel, should be avoided.

 Tips & Care